nicolasfauchereau/affordability_in_nz/README.rst

 Affordability in New Zealand
 ********************************
-Web maps of affordability for some New Zealand (NZ) cities.
+Web maps of affordability for some regions in New Zealand (NZ).
 Focused on rent, commute, parking, and car ownership costs relative to income.

 Requirements